davedawkins/Sutil/README.md

 ## Changelog (most recent first)

+- Convert main app to Elmish.
+See src/App/App.fs
 - Alfonso's PR also gives us a better Elmish MVU architecture than I had previously.
 See section further down on MVU
 - Switch to Observable-based stores, thanks to PR from Alfonso
 - Select bindings example